Giza Egypt Travel Guide

 Choose street food stalls with high turnover.
 Consume only well-cooked, hot food.
 Avoid raw vegetables.

 Cairo and Giza are generally safe.
 Petty crime occurs in crowded areas.
 Be aware of aggressive touts at the Pyramids.
-Sandstorms (Khamsin) depend on the season hazards.
+Sandstorms (Khamsin) are seasonal hazards.

 Keep valuables secure.
 Stick to reputable establishments at night.
 Avoid large gatherings.